-Please note, tenants are not charged for any enforcement action and the charge applies to the property owner.
+Tenants are not charged for any enforcement action and the charge applies to the property owner.

 Private sewers and lateral drains have transferred ownership from private individuals to water and sewerage companies.
 The transfer includes all drains and sewers connected to the current public sewerage system.

 For more information, please go to the Northumbrian Water website.

 You are still responsible for the section of pipe that only serves your property and is inside the property boundary.
 If a blockage occurs that is shared or outside the property, then the matter should be passed on to Northumbrian Water.
 If you are unsure where the blockage is located, contact Northumbrian Water: